Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 Bhūtā vā sambhavesī vā,—

-born / or / seeking birth / as well as
+born / or / who is seeking birth / as well as

 sabbe sattā bhavantu sukhitattā.